Do Not Buy List

 Though some of these have been banned, manufacturers are allowed to sell remaining stocks from their shelves: Rotenone (Dursban); Paraquat, Dieldrin, Maneb and Benomyl.
 See organophosphate list above for additional neurotoxins that are also implicated in neural disorders ranging from ADHD in children to Alzheimer’s in the elderly, both of which are on the rise in numbers indicating environmental causes.
 Autism is another neurological condition whose numbers are increasing exponentially–and has been linked to pesticide exposure.

-Carbaryl/Sevin is also a neurotoxin that can no longer be legally used– or so I thought until I saw an ad for it in a recent homestore flyer.
+Carbaryl/Sevin is a neurotoxin that can no longer be legally used– or so I thought until I saw an ad for it in a recent home store flyer!

-Check your dog’s flea collars to make sure it is not an ingredient.
+Check your dog’s flea collars to make sure this is not an ingredient.

 One test showed that Sevin powder applied to rosebushes resulted in changes in brainwave patterns of children (10 year olds) in neighboring yards for up to a year.

-The inventor of Carbaryl/Sevin has asked that it be taken off the market.
+The data is so solid against Sevin that the inventor of Carbaryl/Sevin has asked that it be taken off the market.

 —————